kailash-manasarovar/statement/docs/timeline/2024/january.md

 - Suddenly, he's enraged.
 - He makes a dreadful fool of himself by talking about terrible things that happen to people to all the children.
 - The children get really animated and excited.
 - I'm paraphrasing and misquoting, but the gist was there was someone in a class one time, who thought they were a spiritual mystic but were in fact psychotic and mentally ill.
 They brought a knife in to class and stabbed everyone.
-He may have even mentioned horrible details about cutting parts of people.
+He may have even mentioned horrible details about cutting body parts off people.
 It was unbelievable.
 - I was utterly appalled at his behavior in class.
 So was Samuel.
 - I mentioned to Samuel that Salva clearly didn't want his students to come back the following week.
 - Salva had said things that would make parents stop their children coming to his class, if they knew he was like that.